KevinJump/DoStuffWithUmbraco/readme.md

 - [Dashboard](/Src/DoStuff.Core/App_Plugins/DoStuff.Dashboard)

-## Structure
+## Project Structure
-The Project consists of two mail elements
+The Project consists of two main elements

 ### DoStuff.Core
 The Core library has all the code examples in, for things